Rovsau/Editor-Sprite-Extractor/README.md

 # Editor-Sprite-Extractor
 Unity Editor tool for extracting all the individual parts of a texture, saving them to their own files.
 Such as extracting all sprites from a Texture2D or Sprite Atlas, or all the elements of a Texture2DArray.
 ## Disclaimer
-This is meant to be a functional tool to aid development inside the Unity Editor.
-This is not an advanced image processing tool.
+This is meant to be a tool to aid development inside the Unity Editor, but it is not an advanced image processing tool.
+The format implementations are functional, yet rudimentary.
 There are better solutions out there with more control over visual fidelity and wider support for image formats.
+Quality can only be guaranteed when working exclusively with RGBA32 texture formats.
 ## Format Support
-There is only Functional support for these formats.
-That means the current implementation is rudimentary, and image fidelity cannot be guaranteed, except when working exclusively with RGBA32 texture formats.
 - PNG
 - JPG
 - EXR (output only)
 - TGA
 ## Unity Version Support
+- 2022.2 (untested)
 - 2021.3
+- 2020.3 (untested)
 ## How to use
 **Menu:** Window > 2D > Editor Sprite Extractor